LLC Tax Rate in California – Freelancers Guide

 When you add the personal tax on dividends to the 21% corporate tax rate, the combined tax is often higher than the income tax an LLC owner taxed as a sole proprietor would pay.

 Income and losses pass through the corporation to the owners’ personal tax returns and are taxed at the owner’s individual rates.

+There are several tax forms you must fill out as an LLC.
 Your LLC files an S Corp information return (Form 1120S) with the IRS, reporting its income and deductions.
 You file Schedule E with your personal tax return (Form 1040), showing your share of the LLC’s income, which you add to your other personal income.
 If you’re a single-member LLC, your share is 100%.

 Your LLC profits are taxed at your individual income tax rates—just like when your LLC is taxed like a sole proprietorship.
 No double taxation and you can qualify for the pass-through deduction.

 S Corp taxation can help business owners save on Social Security and Medicare taxes.
 You don’t pay Social Security and Medicare taxes on distributions from your LLC—that is, on earnings and profits that pass through the LLC to you as the owner.